ratheesh-pai/weblogic/webcenter-content/wcc-ma-vbcs/ma-page-composer/ma-page-composer.md

 This lab assumes you have:

 - A Paid or LiveLabs Oracle Cloud account
-- Access to Oracle Fusion Apps
+- Access to an Oracle Fusion Applications instance with integrated Oracle Visual Builder Cloud Service.

 ## Task 1: Use Page Composer to Insert Managed Attachments Link in Fusion Applications Page